microsoft/MixedReality-WebRTC/docs/manual/installation.md

 This will add a dependency to the currently selected C# project.
 If multiple projects are using the MixedReality-WebRTC library, this process must be repeated for each project.

-## C++ library
+## C library

-The C++ library is consumed as a NuGet package by adding a dependency to that package in your C++ project.
-The C++ library is often referred to as the **native** library.
+The C library is consumed as a NuGet package by adding a dependency to that package in your C/C++ project.
+The C library is often referred to as the **native** library or **implementation** library.

 > [!IMPORTANT]
-> The C++ library as distributed in the NuGet pacakges currently requires some internal headers from the Google's WebRTC implementation to be used, which are **not** shipped with the NuGet packages.
+> The C++ library as distributed in the NuGet pacakges v1.x requires some internal headers from the Google's WebRTC implementation to be used, which are **not** shipped with the NuGet packages.
 See bug [#123](https://github.com/microsoft/MixedReality-WebRTC/issues/123) for details.
-A workaround is to clone the repository _recursively_ to get those headers.
+A workaround is to clone the repository _recursively_ to get those headers (`git clone --recursive`).
+This defect is fixed in the C library starting from v2.0.

 In Visual Studio 2019: